JoshMJohnson/Portfolio-Josh-Johnson/Speed_Force_Prison_Game/README.md

 <!-- instructions section -->
 <h2 align="center">:scroll: Instructions of how to run program :scroll:</h2>

+&nbsp;**Option 1:** Programming tool Java installed

     1.)
-Run the executable file named Speed_Force_Prison_Game.exe to start the game
+Run the executable file named Speed_Force_Prison_Game.exe to start the program

     2.)
 Godspeed!

+&nbsp;**Option 2:** No programming tools installed on running computer

+    1.)
+Click on the link provided below.
+    This link will go to a Google Drive account and will then automatically download and unzip the zip folder called Speed_Force_Prison_Game.
+    This folder will contain all the data that the program needs

+    2.)
+Open the folder that was just created called Speed_Force_Prison_Game

+    3.)
+Run the executable file named Speed_Force_Prison_Game.exe

+    4.)
+Godspeed!
+&nbsp;<a href="https://drive.google.com/file/d/1Wx036bJ-y3XwRefkbZh30_fOGDkvd7Iy/view?usp=drive_web">Play Chess!</a>

 ---
 <!-- project progression images section -->
 <h2 align="center">:chart_with_upwards_trend: Game Progression :chart_with_upwards_trend:</h2>